sapcc/hermes/docs/design/003-Export-Events.md

 ## UI Integration
 - The Hermes module in the Elektra OpenStack Dashboard will be extended to include a section for the ExportEvents feature.
-- It will provide a user-friendly interface for enabling/disabling the feature, setting the retention period, specifying the S3 (Swift) bucket, and configuring event filters.
+- It will provide a user-friendly interface for enabling/disabling the feature, specifying the S3 (Swift) bucket, and configuring event filters.
 - The UI will integrate with the API endpoints to manage the export configuration for projects.

 ## Testing